Khaiminh1902/Tactix/README.md

 - Win by lining up 3 — unless your opponent moves them first
 - Glitch animations make transitions ✨ extra ✨

-🔧 In Progress

-- AI logic for all difficulty modes
-- Win tracking/history and leaderboard
-- Custom board builder

 This project is created for Summer of Making 2025 - Hackclub